emedware/omni18n/README.md

 Any DB or framework adaptation can be published separately, just report it and the reference will be added here.

 I made this functionality roughly ~10 times from scratch for a lot of different projects.
-It means the interface comes out of a shitload of years of trials/errors/fixes and so there is few breaking changes to expect, if not none at all.
+It means the interface comes out of years of trials/errors/fixes and so there are few breaking changes to expect, if not none at all.